lfoppiano/document-qa/README.md

 ## Introduction

 Question/Answering on scientific documents using LLMs: ChatGPT-3.5-turbo, Mistral-7b-instruct and Zephyr-7b-beta.
-The streamlit application demonstrate the implementaiton of a RAG (Retrieval Augmented Generation) on scientific documents, that we are developing at NIMS (National Institute for Materials Science), in Tsukuba, Japan.
+The streamlit application demonstrates the implementation of a RAG (Retrieval Augmented Generation) on scientific documents, that we are developing at NIMS (National Institute for Materials Science), in Tsukuba, Japan.
-Differently to most of the projects, we focus on scientific articles.
+Different to most of the projects, we focus on scientific articles.
-We target only the full-text using [Grobid](https://github.com/kermitt2/grobid) that provide and cleaner results than the raw PDF2Text converter (which is comparable with most of other solutions).
+We target only the full-text using [Grobid](https://github.com/kermitt2/grobid) which provides cleaner results than the raw PDF2Text converter (which is comparable with most of other solutions).

 Additionally, this frontend provides the visualisation of named entities on LLM responses to extract <span stype="color:yellow">physical quantities, measurements</span> (with [grobid-quantities](https://github.com/kermitt2/grobid-quantities)) and <span stype="color:blue">materials</span> mentions (with [grobid-superconductors](https://github.com/lfoppiano/grobid-superconductors)).

-The conversation is kept in memory up by a buffered sliding window memory (top 4 more recent messages) and the messages are injected in the context as "previous messages".
+The conversation is kept in memory by a buffered sliding window memory (top 4 more recent messages) and the messages are injected in the context as "previous messages".

 (The image on the right was generated with https://huggingface.co/spaces/stabilityai/stable-diffusion)